 The particulars vary per culture, but the jai mala is the bride and groom's exchanging of flower garlands.
-"Roses are probably the most prevalent," says Shah.
-"Red is a very auspicious color for us."
 Many times the groom also gifts the bride a mangal sutra necklace, translated as "an auspicious thread."
-For the hasta melap, a knot is tied between a groom's scarf and the bride's sari by a female relative of the groom, usually his sister.
+For the hasta melap, a knot is tied between the groom's scarf and the bride's sari by a female relative of the groom.
 The couple joins hands, and their physical binding represents "a love that binds two souls for a lifetime."

 During the mangal phera, the couple clasps hands again and takes four steps around the fire, each step representing a stage of life: To pursue life’s religious and moral duty (Dharma); to pursue prosperity (Artha); to pursue earthly pleasures (Kama); to pursue spiritual salvation (Moksha).